-HWST 110: Huaka'i Wa'a: Introduction to Hawaiian Voyaging Credits: 3
+HWST 110: Huaka'i Wa'a: Introduction to Hawaiian Voyaging

-Lecture Hours: 3 Prereq: Qualified for ENG 100.
+Prereq: Qualified for ENG 100.
 Semester Offered: Fall, Spring Description: This course will introduce students to modern Hawaiian canoe voyaging through an examination of the science and narratives of ancient voyaging, the history of the modern revival of voyaging, and the Hawaiian navigator's toolkit.

-HWST 111: The Hawaiian 'Ohana Credits: 3
+HWST 111: The Hawaiian 'Ohana

-Semester Offered: Fall, Spring Description: This course presents Hawaiian values through the traditional family system.
-Ancestral family practices will be investigated and compared with current Hawaiian lifestyles and values.
+Class Hours: 3 lecture

+Semester Offered: Fall, Spring

+Description: This course presents

+Hawaiian values through the

+traditional family system.

+Ancestral family practices will be

+investigated and compared with

+current Hawaiian lifestyles and

+values.